crowdsourcing-class/crowdsourcing-class.github.io/company-profile.md

 You will do research on the company, and [fill out a questionnaire about the company](https://docs.google.com/forms/d/1cEkW2h2xwVyKaXriKR7PqroPDjQZE34AKPoRP-lUV5Y/viewform?usp=send_form) by <b>Wednesday, September 10</b>.
 See the HW description for more details.

-Your TA will give an example presentation for Intrade.
-[Here are her slides.](https://docs.google.com/presentation/d/1IJJ0MfVyxHLJDAh2eVFHCL3ba1IRtsR5rpQf8M6VkTg/edit#slide=id.ge736661f_022)
+Your TA will give an example presentation to illustrate what we’re looking for.

 Here are some companies that you could profile:
 * [ODesk](https://www.odesk.com)